underctrl-io/agent/README.md

 # Agent 🤖

-Agent is an advanced AI-powered Discord bot that leverages natural language processing to provide an intuitive and powerful interaction experience.
+Agent is an advanced AI-powered Discord bot built with [CommandKit](https://commandkit.dev/) that leverages natural language processing to provide an intuitive and powerful interaction experience.
 Built with modern technologies, it offers a seamless way to manage Discord servers and engage with communities through various features.

 ## ✨ Features